How to Decide if You're Ready to Buy a Home: Checklist

 Getting Prequalified for a Loan

-A smart buyer starts shopping for a loan before he or she starts looking for a house, and certainly before making any offers!
-Being prequalified for a loan means that a lender has looked at your finances and credit history and has decided that you can get a loan, and how much you can borrow.
+A smart buyer shops for a loan before looking for a house, and certainly before making any offers!
+Being prequalified for a loan means that a lender has looked at your finances and credit history and has approved a loan for a specific amount.
+There are advantages to being preapproved:

 Not Sure Whether You're Ready to Buy a Home?
 Get a Free Attorney Match

-So you're still on the fence whether you're ready to spend several hundred thousand dollars (plus interest) on a home you'll probably have for several decades?
-Don't worry; you're definitely not alone.
-It's a tough decision that requires a clear understanding of your assets and liabilities.
+Whether still on the fence or ready to buy, don't worry.
+It's a tough decision.
 Don't go it alone; get started with a free real estate attorney match for some peace of mind.